ovotech/cloud-key-rotator/README.md

 to update with new keys, from config.

 Check out [examples](examples) for example config files.
-[Viper](https://github.com/spf13/viper) is used as the Config framework, so config can be stored as JSON, TOML, YAML, or HCL.
-To work, the file just needs to be called "config" (before whatever extension you're using), and be present either in `/etc/cloud-key-rotator/` or in the same directory the binary runs in.
+[Viper](https://github.com/spf13/viper) is used as the config framework, so config can be stored as JSON, TOML, YAML or HCL.

+For native invocation, the file needs to be called "config" (before whatever extension you're using), and be present either in `/etc/cloud-key-rotator/` or in the same directory the binary runs in.
+For AWS Lambda invocation, the config needs to be set as a plaintext secret in the AWS Secrets Manager, using a default key name of "ckr-config".

 ### Authentication/Authorisation